pagekit/docs/developer-guides/how-to-theme.md

 ### Adding multiple JavaScript files with dependencies

 In the earlier examples we have now worked with CSS from UIkit.
-If you also want to use UIkit's JavaScript components and utilities, it makes sense to also add the UIkit JavaScript files.
+If you also want to use UIkit's JavaScript components and utilities, it makes sense to add the UIkit JavaScript files, as well.

 One way to add the UIkit JavaScript would be to move the UIkit JavaScript files to the `js/` directory, along with jQuery.
 Note that UIkit requires that you load jQuery before you can use the UIkit JavaScript components.